 The Government did not abolish MDR with retroactive effect, and it built two layers of transitional protection into the abolition statute.
 Section 7(4) of Finance (No. 2) Act 2024 protects two cohorts.

-The first cohort is contracts entered into on or before 6 March 2024 (Spring Budget 2024 day).
+The first is contracts entered into on or before 6 March 2024 (Spring Budget 2024 day).
 Section 7(4)(b) preserves MDR for these contracts where they run through to completion in the normal course.
 The protection is conditional: section 7(5) defeats it where the contract has been materially varied after 6 March 2024, where the rights under it have been assigned or transferred after that date, where an option or pre-emption right has been exercised after that date, or where the transaction is effected in pursuance of a sub-sale or further transaction created after that date.
-The architecture is deliberately broad to stop a buyer with a pre-Budget contract sitting on an option, repricing the deal, or assigning the contract to a new buyer in order to retrofit MDR onto a transaction that should sit on the post-abolition side.
+The wording is deliberately broad to stop you sitting on an option under a pre-Budget contract, repricing the deal, or assigning the contract to a new buyer to retrofit MDR onto a transaction that should sit on the post-abolition side.

-The second cohort is contracts entered into between 7 March and 31 May 2024 inclusive, where substantial performance under FA 2003 section 44 also occurred before 1 June 2024.
+The second is contracts entered into between 7 March and 31 May 2024 inclusive, where substantial performance under FA 2003 section 44 also occurred before 1 June 2024.
 Section 7(4)(a) preserves MDR for these.
-Substantial performance is reached when the buyer (or a connected person) takes possession of substantially the whole of the property, when a substantial amount of the consideration (in practice usually 90% or more) is paid, or when the first payment of rent under a lease is made.
-A buyer who exchanged in April 2024, took possession of the property in mid-May 2024, and completed formally in October 2024 is inside section 7(4)(a) protection.
-A buyer who exchanged in April 2024 with completion in October 2024 and no early possession, no early substantial payment, and no licence to occupy ahead of completion is outside it.
+Substantial performance is reached when you (or a connected person) take possession of substantially the whole of the property, when a substantial amount of the consideration (in practice usually 90% or more) is paid, or when the first payment of rent under a lease is made.
+If you exchanged in April 2024, took possession in mid-May 2024, and completed formally in October 2024, you are inside section 7(4)(a) protection.
+If you exchanged in April 2024 with completion in October 2024 and had no early possession, no early substantial payment, and no licence to occupy ahead of completion, you are outside it.

 The effective-date test does the heavy lifting